-PROPHASE LABS, INC. (formerly THE QUIGLEY CORPORATION) VS. GUY QUIGLEY, GARY QUIGLEY, SCANDA SYSTEMS LIMITED, SCANDA SYSTEMS LTD, CHILESHA HOLDINGS LTD, KEVIN BROGAN, INNERLIGHT HOLDINGS, INC., GEORGE LONGO, GRAHAM BRANDON, PACIFIC RIM PHARMACEUTICALS LTD AND JOHN DOE DEFENDANTS
+PROPHASE LABS, INC.(formerly THE QUIGLEY CORPORATION) VS. GUY QUIGLEY, GARY QUIGLEY, SCANDA SYSTEMS LIMITED, SCANDA SYSTEMS LTD, CHILESHA HOLDINGS LTD, KEVIN BROGAN, INNERLIGHT HOLDINGS, INC., GEORGE LONGO, GRAHAM BRANDON, PACIFIC RIM PHARMACEUTICALS LTD AND JOHN DOE DEFENDANTS

-On August 23, 2010, we initiated an action in the Court of Common Pleas for Bucks County, Pennsylvania.
-This action is against certain former officers and directors of the Company, including a shareholder that beneficially owns approximately 20.2% of our Common Stock, and against certain third parties (a "Complaint").
+On August 23, 2010, we initiated an action in the Court of Common Pleas of Bucks County, Pennsylvania.
+This action is against certain former officers and directors of the Company, including a shareholder that beneficially owns approximately 20.1% of our Common Stock, and against certain third parties (a "Complaint").
 The Company has asserted claims arising from, among other things, a variety of transactions and payments previously made or entered into by the Company.
 All of the transactions and events that are the subject of the Complaint occurred prior to June 2009 and the installation of the current Board of Directors.
+Pre-trial discovery is on-going and at this time, no prediction as to the outcome of this action can be made.